 1. There Are Different Grades

-Like vinyl flatbed truck tarps, canvas tarps come in various grades from light to heavy duty.
+Like vinyl flatbed truck tarps, canvas tarps come in various grades from light to heavy-duty.
 Heavy-duty canvas tarps are ideal for industrial environments where loads can be exposed to harsh conditions, including certain kinds of chemicals and extremes of either hot or cold.
-Heavy-duty canvas is usually not something the average trucker needs, but it is out there for those who want it.
+The heavy-duty canvas is usually not something the average trucker needs, but it is out there for those who want it.

 2. Waterproof Versus Water-Resistant: There Is a Difference